Nov 27, 2023

 SSH, or Secure Shell, is a secure protocol for connecting to a remote server.
 To establish an SSH connection, you will need an SSH client app like PuTTY and credentials like the server’s IP address, SSH port, SSH username, and SSH password.

 In this guide, you will learn how to use PuTTY SSH terminal to connect to your hosting account or to a virtual private server.
 That way, you can access and manage your remote machine by executing various commands.

 PuTTY is most commonly used on Windows.
 However, it is also available on Linux and Mac.
 Here is how you can get the putty download on different operating systems.

-Most people use the preinstalled OpenSSH on Linux, however, PuTTY on Linux is used more for debugging, connecting to serial ports, and to raw sockets.
+Most people use the preinstalled OpenSSH on Linux.
+However, PuTTY on Linux is used more for debugging and connecting to serial ports and to raw sockets.

 On Debian, use the following command: